yjs/yjs/README.md

 This example shows how to sync two clients with the minimal amount of exchanged data by computing only the differences using the state vector of the remote client.
-Syncing clients using the state vector requires another roundtrip, but can safe a lot of bandwidth.
+Syncing clients using the state vector requires another roundtrip, but can save a lot of bandwidth.

 ```js
 const stateVector1 = Y.encodeStateVector(ydoc1)